Allex-Nik/gsc/README.md

     -   alternative_collision_detection - Sprites were added as a proper background.
 The collision detection had to be reworked so that it worked with sprites and scaled.
     -   feature/final_screen - development of the game-over/victory screen
 5. All were merged into GSC_v2, where finally the text file implementation of score saving was implemented, and the code was cleaned up.
+6. GSC_v2 was merged in GSC_v3 where final adjustments and bug fixes were made.
+Plus a detailed README was added.
-6. GSC_v2 was merged with main.
+7. GSC_v3 was merged with main.

 > You can see all this for yourselves in the repo.
 Merged branches were kept so that they can be viewed.